pantoniou/yamldt/README.md

 bar = <&foo>;
 ```

-In YAML the equivalent method is called anchors and are defined
+In YAML the equivalent methods are called anchors and are defined
 as follows:

 ```yaml